ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     with effort.
 * A file may be added to the media folder on disk but then not attached to the desired database element.
 Common when working quickly.
-* A file may be added to RM, but then detached from all source, facts etc , leaving it "un-tagged".
+* A file may be added to RM, but then detached from all source, facts etc, leaving it "un-tagged".
 No harm in leaving it, but de-cluttering may be desirable.
 * A file may be added to the database more than once.
 * A file may be renamed, or misplaced and the original file contents cannot be verified.

 This utility will help identify these issues.
 It is recommended to run this script daily as part of your backup routine.